 - Prepare and assemble the parts of your electric smoker

 Unpack your smoker and check for any irregularities.
-Carefully assemble the unit according to the manufacturer’s instruction.
+Carefully assemble the unit according to the manufacturer’s instructions.

-If it comes pre- assembled, make sure the screws are tight and check for parts that are not securely attached with one another.
+If it comes pre-assembled, make sure the screws are tight and check for parts that are not securely attached to one another.

 2. Wash or wipe the inside of the smoker

 If you wish to do this, you can wipe it with a damp cloth or wash the inside of the smoker using soapy water.
 Make sure that you do it carefully so as not to scratch or damage anything in the process.